Constrained information transmission on Erd\"os-R\'enyi graphs: Acknowledgements

 \section{Acknowledgements}

 The authors thank the French-Brazilian program \textit{Chaires Fran\c{c}aises dans l'\'Etat de S\~ao Paulo} which supported the visit of F.C.\ to Brazil.
+C.G.\ thanks FAPESP (2013/10101-9) for financial support.
 S.P.\ and M.V. were partially supported by CNPq (grants 300886/2008--0 and 301455/2009--0).
 The last three authors thank FAPESP (2009/52379--8) for financial support.
 F.C.~is partially supported by CNRS, UMR 7599 LPMA.
+The authors thank a referee for his careful reading and many suggestions that permitted to improve the paper.